ishantja/finetuning_nlp_model/README.md

 # Finetuning a NLP Model

-This is a repo dedicated to my the use of various huggingface and pytorch tools to implement finetuning of a nlp model (BERT) on downstream task sentiment analysis.
+This is a repo dedicated to my the use of various huggingface🤗 and pytorch tools to implement finetuning of a nlp model (BERT) on downstream task sentiment analysis.
 Here, a "bert-base-cased" model was finetuned to perform yelp review rating (1-5 stars) on the yelp_review_full dataset.

 ## Model Parameters
 A pretrained BERT model was loaded using the transformers library which has 110M trainable parameters.